jniemann66/noteFrequencies/README.md

 # Note Frequencies

 Display the frequencies of musical notes, and see the effects of adjusting the tuning in realtime.
+You can also click on the Note Frequencies to hear them (provided your browser supports the Web audio API; IE doesn't, but most others do !)

 ----------